MicrosoftDocs/dynamics365smb-docs/business-central/product-get-started.md

 ---
 # Getting Started with [!INCLUDE[d365fin_long](includes/d365fin_long_md.md)]
 [!INCLUDE[d365fin](includes/d365fin_md.md)] is a business management solution for small and mid-sized organizations that automates and streamlines business processes and helps you manage your business.
 Signing up is easy, and you can migrate existing business data from your legacy system.
+To help you with your subscription, find a [!INCLUDE[d365fin](includes/d365fin_md.md)] partner [here](https://www.microsoft.com/en-us/solution-providers/search).

 When you sign up for the [!INCLUDE[d365fin](includes/d365fin_md.md)] preview you get access to a demonstration company.
 The demonstration company contains sample data, but you can create your own sales documents, for example, or set up a bank account.